codeconsole/capacitor-cookie-demo/README.md

 ```
 to update the hosts file of the emulator, then:
 ```
-./scripts/addHost.sh dev.example.com
+./scripts/addHost.sh dev.pilotaid.org
 ```
-to point dev.example.com to your local server.
+to point dev.pilotaid.org to the computer running your emulator.

 Once that is done, you can start the local server:
 ```